LMM101/Awesome-Multimodal-Next-Token-Prediction/README.md

 # Next Token Prediction Towards Multimodal Intelligence

-A comprehensive paper and repos collection for the survey: "Next Token Prediction Towards Multimodal Intelligence: A Comprehensive Survey"
+Building on the foundations of language modeling in natural language processing, Next Token Prediction (NTP) has evolved into a versatile training objective for machine learning tasks across various modalities, achieving considerable success.
+This repo features a comprehensive paper and repos collection for the survey: "Next Token Prediction Towards Multimodal Intelligence: A Comprehensive Survey".

 <p align="center">
 <img src="./figs/development.png" width=100%>